What is IVDD in Dogs?

 Treatment of IVDD in Dogs

 Surgical treatment will help relieve compression at the nerve roots and/or spinal cord.
 After surgery, the dog is often placed in a crate and takes medication to help with the discomfort, swelling, and to avoid re-injury as they are healing.
+Physical therapy plays a vital role in the recovery of dogs with IVDD, regardless of whether they undergo surgery.

 We know this is a lot of info!
 Please fill out our Inquire about Cost and Availability form below to speak with a team member if you have questions!